-Automation tools such as software programs or cloud-based systems can automate mundane tasks like calculations or filing paperwork so you don’t have to do them manually every time an employee gets paid or a new hire starts work at your business.
+Automation technologies, such as software programs or cloud-based systems, can automate mundane processes such as computations or filing paperwork so that you don’t have to do them manually every time an employee is paid or a new hire begins working at your company.

 Investing in training for yourself or staff members can help everyone gain knowledge about the latest trends in payroll management so that everyone is on the same page when it comes time for processing payments or filing taxes.

 13. Mobile Apps for Managing Payroll